-In celebration of Valentine’s “month” I’m sharing my list of Favorite Romance Movies for date night or girls night in.
+In celebration of Valentine’s Day I’m sharing my list of favorite romance movies for date night or girls night in.
 You don’t have to be in a relationship to enjoy these.
-In fact I prefer watching these silly movies with my girlfriends even more than watching them with my mate.
+In fact I prefer watching some of these movies with my girlfriends even more than watching them with my mate.

 There’s nothing quite like an adult pajama party with your best gal pals, several bottles of wine, snacks, and a pile of your favorite romance movies.
 And don’t forget the tissues because you know there will be a tear or 40, shed.